rashmikaslikar/ELT_pipeline/README.md

-# Overview of the Exnaton Coding challenge
+# Overview of the ELT pipeline implementation

 This is the official code repository of the project 'Exnaton_challenge'.
 This repository contains utilities for:
 - Exploratory Data Analysis of the energy data retrieved from the following API